 Health and financial security Medicare What's Buzzing

-Healthcare costs are forcing Americans to forgo basic necessities
+Health care costs are forcing Americans to forgo basic necessities

 Written by Diane Archer

-Beyond people with Medicare, Americans, overall, cannot afford health care.
+Millions of Americans cannot afford health care.
 Between Medicaid cuts, the end of some Affordable Care Act subsidies, and higher premiums and copays, millions of Americans are becoming uninsured.
 The Gallup poll finds some Americans are saving on gas, skipping meals, splitting pills and borrowing money to cover health care costs.

 Not only low-income Americans are struggling.
 Middle-income Americans are also feeling the pain.
 About one in three people polled, representing about 82 million Americans, say that they have had to forgo some basic necessity to pay for health care.
-Of those polled, nearly three in ten with health insurance have been forced to make a difficult trade off.
+Of those polled, nearly three in ten with health insurance have been forced to make a difficult tradeoff.

-Nearly half of Americans with incomes between $24,000 and $48,000 have been forced to make trade offs.
-And about one in four adults in families—roughly nine million Americans— earning between $90,000 and $120,000 report making trade offs of basic necessities.
+Nearly half of Americans with incomes between $24,000 and $48,000 have been forced to make tradeoffs.
+And about one in four adults in families—roughly nine million Americans— earning between $90,000 and $120,000 report making tradeoffs of basic necessities.

 About 24 million Americans—one in ten—report postponing retirement because of health care costs.
 What’s particularly telling is that one in four households earning more than $240,000–the top 10 percent of households–say they delayed retirement or another life event because of health care costs.